BobbyRafael31/Maxy-Hackathon-Workfrom/README.md

 ### `make a new database in phpmyadmin`
-In backend folder, there is an sql file. first you need to make a new database in phpmyadmin with the same name in the backend folder. and export that sql file into your database
+In backend folder, there is an sql file. first you need to make a new database in phpmyadmin with the same name in the backend folder. and export that sql file into your database.
+Also run your xampp and start pache and Mysql

 ### `cd backend`